Remember When Pacers' Roy Hibbert Stuffed Knicks' Carmelo Anthony?

 The Tweets from Schultz can be seen embedded below.

-Before the Knicks made the NBA Playoffs this past season, the last time they were in the Playoffs they were sent home by Paul George and the Indiana Pacers in the second round in 2013.
+Before the Knicks made the NBA Playoffs this past season, the last time they were in the Playoffs was with Anthony, and they were sent home by Paul George and the Indiana Pacers in the second round in 2013.

 The Knicks were the second seed in the Eastern Conference with a 54-28 record, and the Pacers were the third seed in the conference with a 49-32 record.